aki-null/GaussianBlurURP/README.md

 Separable Gaussian blur function with configurable sigma and radius.

-The delta parameter should be (texelSize.x, 0), and (0, texelSize.y) for each passes.
+1. Play around with sigma and radius values to find the optimal parameters.

-This function is used to quickly play around with sigma and radius values to find the optimal parameters in development.
+2. Replace the sigma and radius parameters with literal values to let the Unity shader compiler produce efficient code.

-Replacing the sigma and radius parameters with literal values lets the Unity shader compiler produce efficient code.
+3. `#define GAUSSIAN_BLUR_UNROLL 1` before including this file.

 Do NOT use this function if parameters are dynamic for the shipping product.